Terms of Service

 - You must be at least 16 to use the Service.
 One account per person; you're responsible for what happens under your login and under any API tokens you generate (§10).

-- Every account can keep up to 10 notes free, forever.
-When you reach the cap, a subscription raises the ceiling — see Schedule A for the per-tier numbers — and you can always sign in, read, edit, and export what you've already written.
+- Every account can keep up to 10 notes free — no card, no trial clock.
+When you reach the cap, a subscription raises the ceiling — see Schedule A for the per-tier numbers.
+After a paid subscription ends, you can still sign in, read, and export your notes for up to 12 months from your last payment; we may purge the account after that.

 - Subscriptions renew automatically.
 You can cancel any time; cancellation takes effect at the end of the current billing period, and we don't pro-rate partial months.